Water-Engine/horizon/README.md

         Default: polyglot.bin
 ```

+_Due to the nature of `flag.h`, this tool is only compatible with 64-bit systems.
+Manual adjustment of the source code is necessary for 32-bit usage._

 # Mass Downloading PGNs
 The `pgn` folder contains what I think are relevant openings for a standard engine.
 You may want to use a larger set of games, which can be batch downloaded using the `get_pgns` python script.
 Simply run:
 ```shell